Is Aloe Vera Edible? Should You Eat Aloe Vera?

 But aloe vera also has another component, which may have side effects that don’t recommend it as an edible part of this succulent.
 This is the aloe latex, which is a thin liquid in between the skin and the aloe meat.

 In small quantities, the aloe latex can help with constipation as it has a laxative effect.
-If you take too much of it, however, it can have serious side-effects including kidney problems, irregular heartbeat, and can worsen side-effects of diabetes, kidney or heart medication.
+If you take too much of it, however, it can have serious side effects, including kidney problems, irregular heartbeat, and can worsen the side effects of diabetes, kidney, or heart medication.

-Because of these safety concerns, the US FDA banned the sale of OTC medication containing aloe vera latex.
+Because of these safety concerns, the US FDA banned the sale of OTC medications containing aloe vera latex.

 Benefits of Eating Aloe Vera

-Besides the benefits derived from consuming aloe vera internally, using the gel in topically can help ease symptoms of psoriasis, eczema, reduces acne, helps treat wounds and burns.
+Besides the benefits derived from consuming aloe vera internally, using the gel topically can help ease symptoms of psoriasis and eczema, reduce acne, helps treat wounds and burns.

 Risks of Eating Aloe Vera